 When potentially damaging news threatens your law firm, Jaffe’s team of highly experienced crisis communicators is here to help.
 We develop effective response strategies for all kinds of crises, from partner defections and allegations of misconduct to pending litigation or other sensitive issues.
 We also regularly advise our law firm clients’ clients in their crisis matters.
 Our crisis management professionals provide media training as well as monitoring, so you know where public perception of your firm stands when it matters most.

-Ready to connect?
-For more information about our crisis management services, contact Vivian Hood, President of Public Relations, at email@example.com.
+Need help preparing a plan or facing a crisis that requires strategy support?
+For more information about our crisis management services, contact Vivian Hood, Owner/CEO, Public Relations, at email@example.com.